 - 1/2 teaspoon coarse salt

-- 6 tablespoons (3/4 stick) cold unsalted butter, cubed
+- 6 tablespoons (3 oz) cold unsalted butter, cubed

-- 1/3 cup buttermilk, plus extra for brushing
+- 1/3 cup buttermilk, (either low-fat or full-fat), plus extra for brushing

 - Sanding or granulated sugar, for finishing

-- 2. In a large bowl, toss together the fruit, sugar (you’ll need to eyeball it, given the sweetness of the fruit), salt, lemon juice, and cornstarch.
-Transfer to a 13-by-9-inch gratin dish or 8 individual ramekins or gratin dishes.
+- In a large bowl, toss together the fruit, sugar (you’ll need to eyeball it, given the sweetness of the fruit), salt, lemon juice, and cornstarch.
+Dump the fruit mixture to a 13-by-9-inch baking dish or 8 individual ramekins or gratin dishes.
 (If using individual dishes, place them on a baking sheet lined with aluminum foil or a nonstick silicone baking mat.)